Nexmo/station/_documentation/en/messages/code-snippets/whatsapp/send-video.md

 # Send a Video Message

 In this code snippet you will see how to send a video message through WhatsApp using the Messages API.
+For WhatsApp the maximum outbound media size is 64MB.

 ## Example